outisfun/hs-interactive-story-framework-2/README.md

 ```
 ...and the module should be ready to use!

+## Setting up and sending previews (to clients, HS+ and Harry/Shaun)

+Internally (for Harry / Shaun and mostly HS+) you can use the Google Cloud folder: https://interactive-development.hsnb.io/YYYY-MM-projectName/index.html, but in this case, you would also need to upload the index.html file from dist/.

+For clients, we send a preview either on Staging/QA (as a published post) or on the live site as a draft.
+In the latter case, don't forget to check the Enable Client Preview box!

 ## Publishing a story to Staging

 ### Upload scripts and styles to Google Cloud (for testing and previews)